 - If you store artifacts in the repository, you need to remember to compile the application before every commit, so you can commit the altered artifacts together with the changes to the source code.
 It's very risky because if you forget to update the artifacts in the repo, deploying your application to Production server may cause serious problems.

-- The tasks that you use to compile, minimise and concatenate files may produce different results: it's enough that developers on your team use different versions of Node.js.
-Commiting such files to the repository will incite constant conflicts that need to be solved manually.
+- The tasks that you use to compile, minimize and concatenate files may produce different results: it's enough that developers on your team use different versions of Node.js.
+Committing such files to the repository will incite constant conflicts that need to be solved manually.
 This makes branch merges very troublesome.